ma-jetteleger/Toggle/Process/Journal.md

 - Toggle mechanisms
 	- Cascading toggles (only certain squares? indicated by special arrows?)
+	- Wrap-around toggles (for the first and last square)
 	- Distance toggles (toggling squares not directly adjacent to a clicked square)
 	- Conditional toggles (when white, do something different than when black)
 	- Destroy other squares